-Auto insurance provides coverage for property, medical expenses, and liability.
-Washington state law requires liability coverage, however, there are other coverages you may want to consider.
+Auto insurance provides coverage for liability, medical and property.
+Washington state law requires liability coverage, however, there are other coverages you may also want to consider.

 What type of auto coverage do I need if I finance or lease my vehicle?